 Emailing content to a channel

-This feature allows you to contribute content to your community without the need to login.
+This feature allows you to contribute content to your workplace without the need to log in.
 With the Contact Card successfully added to your email client, you can email the channel you want to contribute to.

 Features and functionality